wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    As for differences in CU Reserved cost among different regions (using different colors):<br />
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701148826/fabric-cu-pricing-intl-394x696_okjmdt.png"><img alt="fabric-cu-pricing-intl-394x696.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701148826/fabric-cu-pricing-intl-394x696_okjmdt.png"></a>

+   PROTIP: There is only one "US" entry because prices are the same in all US regions.<br />
    Brazil South is double the cost in the US.
    Fabric may not even be available there because the price for Pay-as-you-go is not listed for it on the website.